Finding and hiring the right team members are essential steps towards growing your pet care business.

 - Worker can contract with any company, any time

 Traditionally, many pet care companies have classified their team as independent contractors.
 But as Bob Dylan says, "the times they are a-changin'."
 With new legislation appearing and passing, like California's ABC Test, you may be legally required to classify certain team members as employees or face tax consequences down the road.
-More than twenty states are already using some form of the ABC Test, so you'll definitely want to check your local laws and consult an employment law attorney.
+More than thirty states are using some form of the ABC Test in 2023, so you'll definitely want to check your local laws and consult an employment law attorney.
 We can't stress this point enough.
 It is very important to get the guidance of a legal professional when determining how to classify your staff members.

 As we cover in our blog post on the subject of employees vs. ICs, there can be many benefits to classifying workers as employees.